-With that in mind, here are the best lenses for street photography on full-frame and APS-C Canon and Nikon cameras, as well as Sony Alpha A7 and A9 full-frame mirrorless bodies.
+With that in mind, here are the best lenses for street photography on full-frame and APS-C Canon and Nikon cameras (both DSLR and mirrorless), as well as Sony Alpha A7 and A9 full-frame mirrorless bodies.
 And of course, for the ultimate in discreet shooting, you won't find optics less conspicuous than the best pancake lenses for Canon, Nikon, Olympus, Panasonic et al.

 • Street photography tips you should know